kimatata/embeded-testing-guide/guide/docs/setup/googletest.md

 # Installing Google Test

-GoogleTest, a unit testing tool for C (and C++), runs on Linux.
+I will show you how to run Google Test on Linux.
 If you're not sure how to set up Linux on Windows, refer to the [WSL2 setup guide](./wsl.md).

 First, install the necessary packages.